Avoid slips, trips and falls in wet weather

 Who is eligible?

 The University is committed to ensuring a healthy and safe environment for working, learning, research, teaching and service.
-UW personnel have several ways to report workplace safety concerns:
+There are several ways UW personnel can report workplace safety concerns:

 Environmental Health & Safety (EH&S) published the annual update of the UW Accident Prevention Plan, which contains new and updated safety information and resources to help prevent work-related injuries and illnesses.
 Department/unit administrators and supervisors are asked to share and review the updated UW Accident Prevention Plan with their current and new employees.